sefinek/geoip-lite2/README.md

 accuracy by buying a license from MaxMind, and then using the conversion utility to convert it to a format that GeoIP-Lite understands.
 You will need to use the `.csv` files from MaxMind for conversion.

-Also note that on occassion, the library may take up to 5 seconds to load into memory.
+Also note that on occasion, the library may take up to 5 seconds to load into memory.
 This is largely dependent on how busy your disk is at that time.
 It can take as little as 200ms on a lightly loaded disk.
 This is a one time cost though, and you make it up at run time with very fast lookups.